pulumi/pulumi-terraform-bridge/pkg/tfbridge/README.md

 > (\*)   This gets called anytime Provider() gets called.
 >
 > (\*\*) A "hard alias" is a fully schematized copy of a resource, where we
-> ensure. backwards compatibility for new token names.
+> ensure backwards compatibility for new token names.
 Mainly used during minor upgrades.
 >
 > (\*\*\*) A "soft alias" is a plain rename of a token, which requires a user to rename
-> the resource (but not do an stack surgery).
+> the resource (but not do any stack surgery).
 Only a resource rename is needed.
 Acceptable
-> as a result of major upgrades
+> as a result of major upgrades.

 This records is stored using the github.com/pulumi/pulumi-terraform-bridge/unstable/metadata interface.
 It is written to